 (A) All reports must prominently display the following language: "Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk for infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their healthcare providers.
 Environmental Protection Agency/ Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791)."

 (B) Arsenic.

-A system that detects arsenic at levels above 0.005 mg/L and up to and including 0.01 mg/L must include in its report a short informational statement about arsenic, using language such as: "While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
-EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems."
-The system may write its own educational statement, but only in consultation with the department.
+1. A system that detects arsenic at levels above 0.005 mg/l and up to and including 0.01 mg/l must include in its report a short informational statement about arsenic, using language such as: "While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
+EPA's